RealJTG/SublimeGPG/README.md

 On OS X, I recommend installing GPG using the [Homebrew package manager](http://brew.sh/): after installing Homebrew, run `brew install gpg`.

+This plugin is now able to decrypt and verify binary encrypted documents if Sublime Text's encoding is set to 'Hexadecimal'.
+To set it, run the menu command File → Reopen with Encoding → Hexadecimal.
+Similarly, you can encrypt or sign a binary file so long as it is opened with the Hexadecimal encoding, though the output will still be ASCII armored.
+Currently, you must manually change the encoding away from Hexadecimal after running a GPG command.

 Menu items added
 ----------------